Gerschtli/dwm-status/README.md

 L 30% / MUTE / ▼ 25% (01:05) / 2018-03-16 21:25
 ```

-If an error occurs, notifications are sent via libnotify.

 ## Requirements

 `cargo`, `rustc` and `lib{dbus,gdk-pixbuf,notify,x11}-dev` are required to build the binary.